diodechain/website/_posts/2024-01-30-diode-moonbeam-partnership.md

 The Diode solution includes the following offerings:

 * [Diode App](https://diode.io/solutions/app) – Messaging app that is similar to Slack or Discord, but is more secure than Signal.
-Teams can share chats, files, notes, wikis and secure Web accesss.
+Teams can share chats, files, notes, wikis and secure Web access.
 * [Diode CLI](https://diode.io/solutions/cli) – Headless tool that enables edge device connectivity with zero leakage.
 Used to securely connect assets anywhere in the world, including for IoT/OT data, SSH, websites and server administration.
 * [Diode Vault](https://diode.io/solutions/vault) – DePIN solution that ensures 100% availability of team chats, files and assets.
 Supports backup, time zone-bridging, and Internet/network exit nodes.
 * [Diode Network](https://diode.io/solutions/network) – The only ZTNA network anchored in blockchain technology, whose regional DePIN nodes provide communication infrastructure to apps like the Diode App and  others.